Home Law Advice Insurance Advice Community

 I can see 'no right to an atty if only a fine is at stake', but this isn't that class of msdm, is it ?
 So, they don't get attys, even when jail is at stake ?
 WOW...

-Okay, they do get attorneys.
-Must be nice.
+Okay, they do get attorneys.:) Must be nice.
 Does he still qualify for one?
 If so, just Google the Texas fair defense act, there is a lot of information there on how to get an attorney.

 Senior Member

-Originally Posted by garrula lingua
+garrula lingua said:

 Forget about getting the parole from Texas to La - that's a lengthy process, both states have to agree to transfer parole & the court has to release (very unlikely).